onathjan/kondo/content/now.md

 ---
-title: What I'm Doing Now
+title: "What I'm Doing Now"
-slug: now
+slug: "now"
+description: "The Now page is all about giving your readers a snapshot of what’s currently happening in your life."
 ---

 # What I'm Doing Now